brettz9/SharedStorage/README.md

 ## To-dos

+1. Preferences page currently only shows preferences as set by other sites;
+    make editable
 1. Get origin-specific namespacing types working:
   1. origin -> namespace (written by single origin but read-only to others) - E.g., for `.gov` practicing Open Data